intel/gits/docs/community/development/Configuration.md

 *Note: the steps can be run in an arbitrary order.
 However, the steps with cpp files build up and higher numbered steps require to lower ones to work.*

+#### Details

+The general flow is at follows:

+- Check the arguments and assemble required data (`generate.py`, `generators.py`)
+- Transform configuration an enum metafile into internal representations used by the mako scripts (`configuration_element.py`, `configuration_enum.py`)
+- Generate all files required by a step (`template_manager.py`)

+The codegen consists of 6 scripts:

+1. `generate.py`
+  Main entry point for processing.
+Checks the arguments and populates all relevant data in a `GeneratorTask` instance.
+2. `generators.py`
+  Executes the task (based on the step) by creating the required context for the mako files and fill in all templates for a task step.
+3. `template_manager.py`
+  The `TemplateManager` stores which templates are used to create which files for a given step.
+Does the actual "fill in the context" file generation
+4. `configuration_element.py`
+  Transforms the configuration metafile in a nested structure of python objects that represent either a configuration group or an option.
+These objects are filled into the mako files.
+1. `configuration_enum.py`
+  Transforms the enum metafile in a structure of python objects that represent either an enum or its values.
+These objects are filled into the mako files.
+1. `utils.py`
+  Various helper functions used by the scripts.